 Alex Mortland

-Guitar, Bass, Beginner Piano, Beginner Drums.
+Guitar, Bass, Piano, Ukulele.

 Growing up in Lake Stevens WA, Alex Mortland’s musical life began at age 10, taking guitar lessons with a local instructor & spending nearly every idle moment practicing, learning & listening.